jeftegoes/AwsOverview/AWS Lambda.md

 ## 21.3.
 Cold Starts and Provisioned Concurrency

-- **Cold Start:**
+- **Cold Start**
-  - New instance => code is loaded and code outside the handler run (init)
+  - New instance => code is loaded and code outside the handler run (init).
   - If the init is large (code, dependencies, SDK...) this process can take some time.
-  - First request served by new instances has higher latency than the rest
+  - First request served by new instances has higher latency than the rest.
-- Provisioned Concurrency:
+- **Provisioned Concurrency**
-  - Concurrency is allocated before the function is invoked (in advance)
+  - Concurrency is allocated before the function is invoked (in advance).
-  - So the cold start never happens and all invocations have low latency
+  - So the cold start never happens and all invocations have low latency.
-  - Application Auto Scaling can manage concurrency (schedule or target utilization)
+  - Application Auto Scaling can manage concurrency (schedule or target utilization).
-- Note:
+- **Note**
-  - Note: cold starts in VPC have been dramatically reduced in Oct & Nov 2019
+  - Note: cold starts in VPC have been dramatically reduced in Oct & Nov 2019.
   - https://aws.amazon.com/blogs/compute/announcing-improved-vpc-networking-for-aws-lambda-functions/

 ## 21.4.
 Reserved and Provisioned Concurrency